Brand Storytelling

 • Make customers the hero - people connect with stories where they can see themselves succeeding

-• Why our brains are wired for stories
+• Why humans are wired for stories

 Mirror Neurones: Your Brain's Copy Function